EnricoDev1/lilproxy/README.md

   - drop: close the connection
   - reply: send a custom response back to the client
 - pattern: sequence to match, it supports escape sequences.
-- response: (reply required), data to send back to the client when the pattern is matched.
+- response: (reply action required), data to send back to the client when the pattern is matched.
 Supports escape sequences as well.

 Examples:
 ```